Communicating Individual Identifier Values

 particular element tuple in the slice domain.
 If you want to assign the

-default value you can either pass a null pointer for value
+default value you can either pass a null pointer for value, or a

 pointer to the appropriate default value.
 The function fails if you try